apache/reef/website/src/site/markdown/introduction.md

 From the perspective of the scheduler, a number of issues arise that must be appropriately handled in order to scale-out to massive datasets.
 First, each map task should be scheduled close to where the input block resides; ideally on the same machine or rack.
 Second, failures can occur at the task level at any step; requiring backup tasks to be scheduled or the job being aborted.
 Third, performance bottlenecks can cause an imbalance in the task-level progress.
 The scheduler must react to these stragglers by scheduling clones and incorporating the logical task that crosses the finish line first.

 Anyone of these issues can limit the scale-out degree of a Map-Reduce job.
-In what follows, we perscribe a scheduler framework that provides task life-cycle management mechanisms.
+In what follows, we prescribe a scheduler framework that provides task life-cycle management mechanisms.
 Using this framework, we developed a complete version of the Map-Reduce runtime that addresses the above issues.
 Our framework is designed around three components.

 1. `Driver`: captures the client code embodying the scheduler
 2. `Evaluator`: provides a runtime environment on a container.